tliu86/cs110-final/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-In the backend folder (create a terminal within the backend), you can run
+In the backend folder, once you are in that directory you can run:

 ### `npm run dev`